PerMalmberg/du-yfs/README.md

 * When activating a route, ensure that construct is less than 1m from first point.
   * If the reveresed route makes the construct within the limit, run the route reveresed.
-  * Button to set waypoint to closes endpoint
+  * Button to set waypoint to closest endpoint
+  * Button to move to closest point

 # FAQ